kolte200/FakeGPIO/README.en.md

 - [Last update](https://github.com/reza0310/Tutorials/blob/python/README.en.md#last-update)

 ## Vocabulary
 IDLE: Python's Integrated DeveLopment Environment.
 Whereas a bunch of similar softwares uses the acronym "IDE", Python uses IDLE.
-Might be a reference to Eric Idle from the Monty Python.
+Might be a reference to Eric Idle from the Monty Python.<br>
 PIP: Is a package manager for Python.
 It is used to easily download and install open source packages from the PyPI (= Python Package Index) repository.

 ## Good to know